 All OMs are responsible for taking their academy to a cashless position in as far as possible.
-Therefore, the Trust aim is to ensure all supplier accounts are settled by BACS payment.
+Therefore, the Trust aim is to ensure all supplier accounts are settled by BACS payment, with the use of Faster Payments in exceptional circumstances.
 In the meantime, all cheques receivable and cash are to be stored in the safe and the keys held within a locked cabinet.
 The OM is responsible for ensuring that all cheques and cash are banked on a timely basis and must maintain a safe log.
 Additionally, the entity paying by cheque or cash will be encouraged to take the cash less option in the future if possible.